RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Introduction

 The paper is organized as follows.
-Section~\ref{sec:related} overviews related work, and Section~\ref{sec:motivation} presents a motivating example to show the benefit of RAN-agnostic communications for inter-RAN coexistence.
+Section~\ref{sec:related} overviews related work.
 Then, Section~\ref{sec:model} introduces the proposed architecture of RiSi, and Sections~\ref{sec:evaluation} and \ref{sec:dg} evaluate RiSi's identification and domain generalization performances, respectively.
 Finally, the paper concludes with Section~\ref{sec:conclusion}.